Stop settling for just “getting our name out there”

 64% of marketers reported to EMI that they used post-event surveys or interviews to help gather data for calculating ROI.
 Surveys are one of the best ways to gather quantitative and qualitative info.

-Don’t miss your chance to ask how likely people would be to recommend your product to a friend or coworker, on a scale of 0-10--that’s the special sauce your Net Promoter Score is made of!
+Don’t miss your chance to ask how likely people would be to recommend your product to a friend or coworker, on a scale of 0-10, that's your event Net Promoter Score (eNPS) and the fastest way to know how to improve.

 2. Calculating ROI